Intro to Forex Trading Scams

 Fact-checked by Joey Shadeck

-Scammers target a wide range of desirable asset classes, such as forex, CFDs, crypto, and stocks.
-The forex market is an appealing target due to its sheer size and the staggering amount of money being traded.
+Forex trading scams have the potential to cause significant financial and emotional harm, and there is often little that can be done once you’ve been victimized by a scam.
+Early detection is your best defense.
+The forex market is an appealing target for scammers due to its size and the staggering amount of money being traded.
 According to the Bank of International Settlements (BIS), turnover in the global over-the-counter forex markets reached $7.5 trillion per day in April 2022.

 What are forex trading scams?